 Behold the nearly 2,000 jutting limestone outcrops of Halong Bay, a UNESCO World Heritage Site whose mystique has inspired artists for centuries.
 Legend says that its emerald pinnacles are the humps of a sea dragon’s back.
 Your tour takes place on board a small, private boat that will glide you through the silent channels and hidden lagoons.
 As you cruise, you’ll see an entire city on boats, including a bank, bar, shops, and houseboats.
 Waving children, mothers hanging laundry, old men mending their fishing nets . . . here is where the everyday life of traditional Vietnam reveals itself.

-Discover central Vietnam with a tour of Hue
+Discover central Vietnam with your choice of tours

-Today, you’ll enjoy a fascinating full-day tour of Hue, where you can delve into the history of this former imperial capital of Vietnam’s Nguyen dynasty and home to the UNESCO-listed Complex of Hue Monuments.
+You can delve into history at Hue, the former imperial capital of Vietnam’s Nguyen dynasty and home to the UNESCO-listed Complex of Hue Monuments.
 Step back in time in the Royal Citadel and its sprawling Imperial City, with its ancient palaces, gardens, and temples.
 Then, stop at Chua Thien Mu, or the Pagoda of the Celestial Lady, and admire its iconic seven-story pagoda.
 After lunch at a local restaurant, you’ll return to the ship.

 Enjoy your evening at leisure, with dinner on board.